 It’s a nasty disease that got all the organic tomato growers in our area last summer.
 It gets every last plant.

 A few readers were worried about blight on their tomato plants when Rene discussed tomato and mint salad recipe.
 Since we haven’t discussed diseases in the garden yet, I’m interrupting Rene’s schedule and putting off the everything-canning-post for a week to tackle the problem for everyone.

 First, here was her answer:

 If it is only one plant that has blight I would pull it up.
 Blight spreads really easily through touch.
 This could be your hands, or insects going from one plant to another.
 After touching the plant that is affected, make sure to wash your hands really well with soap and water so that it does not spread further.
 If it is on several plants, you will want to remove all of the leaves and branches that are affected making sure to not touch any other areas of the plant or drop the pieces that you remove.
-Really the best way to prevent it is before your plant with powdered milk or crushed eggshells.
-You can check out my post here.
+Really the best way to prevent it is before you plant, with powdered milk or crushed eggshells.

 You can try to place powdered milk into the soil around the plant, just make sure not to disturb the roots.
 Also when you water those plants, just water the soil not the plant if possible.
 (I know that it rains, so this won’t be a real fix.)
 You can also try spraying your plant with compost water.
 What this is is really good compost that is in non-chlorinated water.
 (Just leave your water out for at least 24 hours to remove the chlorine.)
 The compost will have good microbes in it to help fight the blight naturally.
 Blight is difficult to get rid of though.